-This opinion is furnished to you in connection with the Registration Statement on Form S-1 (Registration No. 333-173445), as amended (the "Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act") by The Chefs' Warehouse, Inc., a Delaware corporation (the "Company"), in connection with the registration under the Act of 9,200,000 shares of the Company's common stock, par value \$0.01 per share (the "Shares"), of which up to 4,666,667 Shares will be issued and sold by the Company and up to 4,533,333 Shares (including up to 1,200,000 Shares issuable upon exercise of an over-allotment option granted by the Selling Stockholders (as defined below)) will be sold by certain selling stockholders (the "Selling Stockholders").
+This opinion is furnished to you in connection with the Registration Statement on Form S-1 (Registration No. 333-173445), as amended (the "Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act") by The Chefs' Warehouse, Inc. (the "Company"), which will be formed upon the filing of (i) a certificate of conversion by Chefs' Warehouse Holdings, LLC, a Delaware limited liability company and (ii) a certificate of incorporation of the Company with the Secretary of State of the State of Delaware, in connection with the registration under the Act of 9,200,000 shares of the Company's common stock, par value \$0.01 per share (the "Shares"), of which up to 4,666,667 Shares will be issued and sold by the Company and up to 4,533,333 Shares (including up to 1,200,000 Shares issuable upon exercise of an over-allotment option granted by the Selling Stockholders (as defined below)) will be sold by certain selling stockholders (the "Selling Stockholders").
 We understand that the Shares are to be sold to the underwriters for resale to the public as described in the Registration Statement and pursuant to an underwriting agreement, substantially in the form filed as an exhibit to the Registration Statement, to be entered into by and among the Company, the Selling Stockholders and the underwriters named herein (the "Underwriting Agreement").